WeCanDoBetter/phenomenal-ai/README.md

   conversation and provides a method to inject new messages into the conversation.
 The package also provides a method to query the conversation with a question and get a response.
+- 📜 **Context Window Management**: The package provides a mechanism to manage the context window.
+The context window is the number of tokens to unmask in the history when generating a response.
+This allows you to control the prompt size and the amount of context provided to the model.
 - ✨ **High-Level Abstraction**: Phenomenal AI provides a high level of abstraction for AI-based conversation models.
 This allows you to focus on the conversation logic and not the underlying model.
+- 📝 **TypeScript**: The package is written in TypeScript and provides type definitions.
+- 📦 **Lightweight**: The package has only one external dependency (`mustache`), making it lightweight and easy to use.
+- 🧪 **Extensible**: The package is designed to be extensible.
+You can provide your own text generation function, scheduler, etc.

 ## 🏁 Getting Started